Apply for the 2022 Summer Training Congress here!

 Q: What is the Withdrawal process for the STC?

-A: Notification of withdrawal from the program must be made in writing either by fax to 415.834.3210, or by email to the director of academic affairs at firstname.lastname@example.org.
+A: Notification of withdrawal from the program must be made in writing by email to the Director of Academic Affairs at email@example.com.
 Verbal notification, whether in person or by voicemail, is not accepted.
 A.C.T. will confirm notification in writing.
 Upon receipt of A.C.T.'s confirmation, your withdrawal will become official.

 Q: After my withdrawal from the STC becomes official, will I get a refund?

-A: For either session, there is no refund of library fees.
-Refunds on tuition and other fees are detailed below.
+A: Refunds on tuition and other fees are detailed below:

-Withdrawal before the commencement of classes: 100% refund of tuition paid, less the nonrefundable deposit.
-Withdrawal during the first week of classes: 60% refund of tuition paid, less a $100 administrative fee.
-Withdrawal during the second week of classes: 50% refund of tuition paid, less a $100 administrative fee.
+Withdrawal before the commencement of classes: 100% refund of tuition paid, less the nonrefundable processing fee ($300).
+Withdrawal during the first week of classes: 60% refund of tuition paid, less the nonrefundable processing fee ($300) and the nonrefundable library fee ($25).
+Withdrawal during the second week of classes: 50% refund of tuition paid, less the nonrefundable processing fee ($300) and the nonrefundable library fee ($25).
 Withdrawal after the Friday of the second week of classes: no refund.

 FEDERAL STAFFORD LOAN REFUND POLICY